 This prospectus has been compiled with the assistance of our Disability and Diversity Advisors.
 Copies of our prospectus may also be provided as a CD to assist those visually impaired.

-We are also seeking to improve our service and relationships with parents/ carers and placing authorities and would welcome any suggestions for improvements to this prospectus.
+We are also seeking to improve our service and relationships with parents and placing authorities and would welcome any suggestions for improvements to this prospectus.

-Please contact the Admissions Secretary or the Principal's PA if you would like to comment.
+Please contact the Principal's PA if you would like to comment.